By Dwayne Summach, PAg, Livestock and Feed Extension Specialist, Kindersley

 - When, why and how routine operations are performed;

 - Cleaning and disinfection protocols and implementation; and

 Consider establishing a formal diagnosis and treatment protocol in consultation with your veterinarian.
 Taking the time to identify the causes of livestock illness on your operation can help focus your efforts, improve early diagnosis and treatment and reduce morbidity and mortality.

 Operating the same way you always have is likely to deliver similar results.
 If you are not completely satisfied with the historical performance of your herd's health, you need to consider doing things differently.
-Consult your veterinarian for assistance establishing or improving herd health protocols.
+Consult your veterinarian for assistance with establishing or improving herd health protocols.
 For more information regarding livestock management, handling and nutrition, contact your local livestock and feed extension specialist or call the Agriculture Knowledge Centre at 1-866-457-2377.